chschnell/wsnic/README.md

 * `/opt/wsnic/cert/cert.crt` for the server certificate file
 * `/opt/wsnic/cert/cert.key` for the private key file

-Full example (replace `/host/path` with the absolute file path in your local environment):
+Full example (replace `/host/path` with the absolute file path in your local environment, and if using a self-build container `chschnell86/wsnic:latest` with `wsnic:local`):

 ```bash
 docker run -rm --interactive --tty \